bonito on Biowulf

 Allocate an interactive session and run the program.
 Note that 0.3.6 runs on p100 GPUs but >=0.5.0 requires v100 or newer.
 Sample session:

-bonito achieved ~21 reads/s on a V100 or V100X GPU and the basecaller apparently does not scale to more than 1 GPU
+Current versions of bonito achieved ~110 reads/s on a V100X GPU with the hac model.
+The basecaller does not scale to more than 1 GPU

 Create a batch input file (e.g. bonito.sh), which uses the input file 'bonito.in'.
 For example: